Detroit Partnership: The Crosstown Mafia War (1930–1931)

 Following the death of Sam Catalanotte and with the support of Joe Masseria in New York, LaMare began to make plans to eliminate the leaders of the Eastside gang which included Angelo Meli, William Tocco and Joseph Zerilli.
 LaMare's Westside gang consisted of mostly members from the old Sam Catalanotte gang, a downriver gang headed by William Tocco's brother, Joseph Tocco, and Benny Vitagliano (Benny the Baker).
 There had been an ongoing rivalry between the Eastside and Westside gangs formed as LaMare forced his way into the Eastside gang's rackets.
 LaMare's aggressive ventures into the Eastside gang had almost brought about open warfare in the Detroit Italian underworld.
 LaMare used the potential warfare as an excuse to set up an assassination attempt disguised as a peace meeting.
 LaMare scheduled a meeting between the two divisions of Detroit at a Vernor Highway fish market, where he planned for three gunman to assassinate Eastside mob bosses.

 The Fish Market Murders developed into the major gang conflict between the Eastside and Westside Mobs, which would later be known as the Crosstown Mafia War.
 Meli immediately swore to avenge the deaths of his two representatives.
 Between May 31 and July 23, 1930, at least 14 men were murdered by gangland guns.

 The killings stopped abruptly with the murder of WNBC radio commentator Gerald Buckley on July 23, who was shot in the lobby of the LaSalle Hotel on the same night that the vote to recall Detroit Mayor Charles Bowles took place.

 In response to the killing, The Detroit police enacted severe measures to restrict undesirable and illegal crime, as they tried to find persons of interest after Buckley's murder.
 The Detroit Police put a grand jury into place immediately to investigate the crimes that were happening.
 Most mob leaders went into hiding, while gangs maintained a much lower profile as the war continued.
 The police and the Eastside Mob were looking everywhere for Meli.
 Police speculated that Meli told Joe Amico and the other assassins from the fish market that they needed to put their boss, LaMare, "on the spot", soon or they would end up dead.
 On February 6, 1931, LaMare arrived at his home with his bodyguard, Joe Girardi.
 LaMare asked his wife to drive Girardi home.
-Two men entered the house, who was later identified by fingerprints as Joe Amico and Elmer Macklinand, shot LaMare twice in the side of his head.
+Two men, later identified by fingerprints as Joe Amico and Elmer Macklin, entered the house and shot LaMare twice in the side of his head.
 Chester was found dead in the kitchen several hours later by his wife.

 LaMare's death successfully ended the Crosstown Mafia War in 1931.
 Amico and Macklin were later tried and acquitted for the murder of LaMare.
 Leaders of the Eastside Mob became the originators of what was to become Detroit's modern-day Mafia organization.